Loading

 The show centers on FBI special agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) who work on cases linked to the paranormal, called X-Files.
 In this episode, Mulder and Scully hear, and promptly investigate, a story about an alien abduction of two teenagers.
 Each witness provides a different version of the same facts.
 Within the episode, a thriller novelist, Jose Chung, writes a book about the incident.

-The episode is a stand-alone episode of The X-Files.
-While it follows the normal Villain of the week pattern of the show, it features more humor than typical via manipulation of point of view, leading to multiple re-tellings of certain events with varying degrees of unreliable narrators.
+The episode is a stand-alone episode of The X-Files (rather than an entry in the "mytharc").
+While it follows the normal villain of the week pattern of those episodes, it features more humor than typical via manipulation of point of view, leading to multiple re-tellings of certain events with varying degrees of unreliable narrators.
+It is widely regarded as one of the best episodes of the series.

 Plot